paul-grassi/800-63-3/sp800-63-3/cover.md

 5. Periodically reassess the information system to determine technology refresh requirements.

 This document suite provides guidelines for implementing the third step of the above process.
-A new approach for digital authentication solutions is required by these guidelines, separating the individual elements of authentication assurance into discrete, component parts.
+A new approach for digital authentication solutions is required by these guidelines, separating the individual elements of identity assurance into discrete, component parts.
 For non-federated systems, agencies will select and combine two (2) individual components, referred to as *Identity Assurance Level (IAL)* and *Authenticator Assurance Level (AAL)*.
 For federated systems, a third component, *Federation Assurance Level (FAL)*, is required.

 * IAL refers to the robustness of the identity proofing process and the binding between an authenticator and a specific individual.